MMarki/headless-panic/README.md

 ## Tips:
 - Bump into monsters to hit them.
+- If you get hit, your head falls off and it gets destroyed.
 - Equip monster heads to stop the bleeding and get one of their powers.
 - Strength potions, Life potions, and Altars are the most important items for tackling the dungeon.
 There is exactly one of these items (not _one of each_) on every level of the dungeon.
 - Descend past the 14th floor to win.